AdobeDocs/audience-manager.en/help/using/api/rest-api-main/aam-api-getting-started.md

 * **Requests and responses:** Send requests as a properly formatted JSON object. [!DNL Audience Manager] responds with `JSON` formatted data.
 Server responses can contain requested data, a status code, or both.

-* **Access:** Your [!DNL Audience Manager] consultant will provide you with a client ID and key that lets you make [!DNL API] requests.
+* **Access:** Your [!DNL Audience Manager] consultant will provide you with a client ID and key that lets you make [!UICONTROL API] requests.

-* **Documentation and code samples:** Text in *italics* represents a variable that you provide or pass in when making or receiving [!DNL API] data.
+* **Documentation and code samples:** Text in *italics* represents a variable that you provide or pass in when making or receiving [!UICONTROL API] data.
 Replace *italicised* text with your own code, parameters, or other required information.

-## Recommendations: Create a Generic API User {#section_F520E4C007904BB78EC694E5A9A46E0A}
+## Recommendations: Create a Generic [!UICONTROL API] User {#section_F520E4C007904BB78EC694E5A9A46E0A}

-We recommend you create a separate, technical user account for working with the Audience Manager [!DNL APIs].
+We recommend you create a separate, technical user account for working with the Audience Manager [!UICONTROL API]s.
 This is a generic account that is not tied to or associated with a specific user in your organization.
-This type of API user account helps you accomplish 2 things:
+This type of [!UICONTROL API] user account helps you accomplish 2 things:

-* Identify what service is calling the [!DNL API] (e.g., calls from your apps that use our APIs or from other tools that make API requests).
+* Identify what service is calling the [!UICONTROL API] (e.g., calls from your apps that use our [!UICONTROL API]s or from other tools that make [!UICONTROL API] requests).
-* Provide uninterrupted access to the APIs.
+* Provide uninterrupted access to the [!UICONTROL API]s.
 An account tied to a specific person may be deleted when they leave your company.
-This will prevent you from working with the available API code.
+This will prevent you from working with the available [!UICONTROL API] code.
 A generic account that's not tied to a particular employee helps you avoid this problem.

 As an example or use case for this type of account, let's say you want to change a lot of segments at once with the [Bulk Management Tools](../../reference/bulk-management-tools/bulk-management-intro.md).
-Well, to do this, your user account needs [!DNL API] access.
-Rather than add permissions to a specific user, create a non-specific, [!DNL API] user account that has the appropriate credentials, key, and secret to make [!DNL API] calls.
-This is also useful if you develop your own applications that use the Audience Manager [!DNL API]s.
+Well, to do this, your user account needs [!UICONTROL API] access.
+Rather than add permissions to a specific user, create a non-specific, [!UICONTROL API] user account that has the appropriate credentials, key, and secret to make [!UICONTROL API] calls.
+This is also useful if you develop your own applications that use the Audience Manager [!UICONTROL API]s.

-Work with your Audience Manager consultant to set up a generic, [!DNL API]-only user account.
+Work with your Audience Manager consultant to set up a generic, [!UICONTROL API]-only user account.

 ## [!DNL OAuth] Authentication {#concept_426EEF5C102049B08C8ECF90FCB41796}

-The Audience Manager REST API follows [!DNL OAuth] 2.0 standards for token authentication and renewal.
-The sections below describe how to authenticate and start working with the APIs.
+The Audience Manager [!UICONTROL REST API] follows [!DNL OAuth] 2.0 standards for token authentication and renewal.
+The sections below describe how to authenticate and start working with the [!UICONTROL API]s.

 ## Password Authentication Workflow {#section_E8C9602AFAAC45D782D72E8ED7F5EFB1}